Strophox/tetro-tui/README.md

 ## FAQ

-### How does the game work?
+### How does the base game work?

-> *Tetro* is about [tetromino](<https://en.wikipedia.org/wiki/Tetromino>) pieces falling from the sky and stacking on a rectangular playing field.
+> *Tetro* is about [tetromino](<https://en.wikipedia.org/wiki/Tetromino>) pieces falling from the sky and stacking inside a 2D playing field.
+Whenever a horizontal line is full, it automatically clears away, and everything 'stacked' above shifts down.
 >
-> Whenever a line is filled up horizontally, it clears away, and the rest of what you 'stacked' moves down.
-> This way a skilled player can keep playing without blocking out the entire board.
+> A skilled player may keep playing without blocking out the entire board, and different gamemodes put twists on these basic puzzle-like mechanics.

 ### How good is Customization?
 Features?